57% of the global population (or 4.39 billion people) are internet users– a colossal number that’s only expected to grow each year.

 With the right professional language support, traditional marketing and advertising channels can work for a global, multilingual audience too.

-Trade shows, for example, are an incredible way to meet potential distributors and customer face-to-face, particularly when first attempting to break into a foreign market.
-And don’t let language barriers be an issue – investing in professional language services, such as interpreting or translation of your marketing materials, will allow you to hit the ground running at any event.
+Trade shows, for example, are an incredible way to meet potential distributors and customers face-to-face, particularly when first attempting to break into a foreign market.
+And don’t let language barriers be an issue – investing in professional language services, such as interpreting or translating your marketing materials, will allow you to hit the ground running at any event.

 Which marketing method is best?